lapwat/secure-open/README.md

 Make sure you have `xhost` and `docker` installed.

 ```
-./secure-open.sh [-w] path
+./secure-open.sh [-w] path/to/file_or_directory
 ```

-The path can be either a file or a directory.
-It will be mounted as a readable-only volume.
+The path will be mounted as a readable-only volume.
 Specify `-w` option to mount it as a readable writable volume.